Search

 for rare and complex epilepsies

 The European Reference Networks (ERNs) were launched in 2017.
-They involve more than 900 highly specialised health care teams, located in more than 300 hospitals in 26 European countries.
-The main mission of the ERNs is to help patients with rare or low-prevalence complex diseases.
+They involve more than 900 highly specialised health care teams, located in more than 300 hospitals in 24 European countries and in Norway.
+The main mission of the ERNs is to help patients with rare or low-prevalence complex diseases, and to shape healthcare systems and national networks.

 A disease is defined as rare when it affects fewer than one in 2 000 people, is serious, chronic and often life-threatening.
 Between 5 000 and 8 000 of rare diseases affect daily life of around 30 million people in the EU.